sonia-auv/documentation/docs/software/proc_navigation.md

 # proc_navigation

-The `proc_navigation` package is the module that provides the system with the localisation and the attitude of the submarine.
+The `proc_navigation` package is the module that provides the system with the localisation and the altitude of the submarine.

 It is based on an [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) and will take the data from the Inertial Measurement Unit (IMU)( the Magnetometer and the Barometer) and the Doppler Velocity Log (DVL).